TheJake289781/Quest-VRC-mods-All-Not-Made-by-Me-/README.md

 these are the servers i am in right now so yeah and please for the servers that say it dont share dll's(the mods)

-you can not find LemonLoader here in this repostory Here is no tut for Modding Q so search on Youtube bc im assuming you know alr So that was the readme and enjoy the mods and goodbye for now!
+you can also find LemonLoader and the VRC APK's here in this repostory Here is no tut for Modding Q so search on Youtube bc im assuming you know alr So that was the readme and enjoy the mods and goodbye for now!